jordanyio/web-api-course/README.md

 # .NET 8 WebAPI Backend Server Tutorial Series

 Welcome to the repository for my **YouTube tutorial series** on building backend servers with **.NET 8 WebAPI**!
 This series is designed to guide you through the process of building robust, scalable backend services, with each lesson progressively adding new layers of complexity and quality.
 The project uses **Docker** for local development, integrates with **PostgreSQL** via **Entity Framework Core (EF Core)**, and follows an **NLayer architecture**—ideal for small servers supporting SPA apps or microservices.
-Please note, that this was built to be used as the server for my youtube tutorial series on building a UI with React js, and Vue js.
-Where both of those projects depend on this server.
+Please note, there is another set of tutorials where we create UI's with React and Vue js, and make use of this server in a production read fullstack application.

 ## Intended Use